gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

    The bots will run once a day until the feature is close to completion.
 Then a polling model will be followed.

-Now that change isolation is guaranteed, we develop building blocks for the
+Now that change isolation is borrow, we develop building blocks for the
 optimization:

 1. Two enums will be defined: `LoadInstOwnershipQualifier`,